 The Citadel of Gijon

-A whole history lesson, a visit that should be a must as there are very few examples left in Spain that can…
+Quite a history lesson, a visit that should be obligatory since there are very few examples left in Spain...

 Mieres He lived on agriculture and livestock, with a practically subsistence economy, until the discovery of coal took place in the last third of the XNUMXth century.
 In the middle of the XNUMXth century we can talk about the process of industrialization of the region.
 Industry and mining acquired a great boom, with English, French and Belgian companies settling there.
 All of this has left behind a rich and abundant industrial heritage: mining equipment, facilities, headframes, old workshops... highlighting the Barredo Shaft, the Figaredo Shaft, the Fortuna Shaft, the San Nicolás Shaft, the Espinos Shaft, the Santa Bárbara Shaft (first shaft declared a Site of Cultural Interest) and many others. worth noting the mining town of Bustiello, a lesson in cultural anthropology that is an unavoidable visit when someone approaches the council of Mieres.